-(1) All amounts reported as contributions in this column have been reported in the Salary column of the "Summary Compensation Table" at page 13.

-(2) The amounts in this column represent the aggregate earnings that accrued during 2017 on amounts of salary deferred at the election of the named executive officer pursuant to the Deferred Compensation Plan.
-These earnings have not been reported as compensation to the named executive officers in the "Summary Compensation Table" at page 13.
+- (1) All amounts reported as contributions in this column have been reported in the Salary column of the "Summary Compensation Table." - (2) The amounts in this column represent the aggregate gains that accrued during 2020 on amounts of salary deferred at the election of the named executive officer pursuant to the Deferred Compensation Plan.
+These unrealized gains have not been reported as compensation to the named executive officers in the "Summary Compensation Table."